-Our CMOs manufacture tenapanor API outside of the U.S., and we may seek and obtain approval to commercialize IBSRELA and XPHOZAH outside of the U.S., and as a result a variety of risks associated with international operations could materially adversely affect our business.
+Our CMOs manufacture tenapanor API outside of the U.S., our collaboration partners outside of the U.S. have sought and obtained and may continue to seek and obtain approval to commercialize tenapanor outside of the U.S., and as a result a variety of risks associated with international operations could materially adversely affect our business.

-We or our collaboration partners may decide to seek marketing approval for IBSRELA or XPHOZAH outside the U.S. Additionally, we have contractual agreements with CMOs involving the manufacture of tenapanor API outside of the U.S., and may otherwise engage in business outside of the U.S., including entering into additional contractual agreements with third parties.
+Our collaboration partners have sought and obtained and may continue to seek and obtain marketing approval for tenapanor outside the U.S. Furthermore, we may seek and obtain marketing approval for IBSRELA or XPHOZAH in other territories outside of the U.S. Additionally, we have contractual agreements with CMOs involving the manufacture of tenapanor API outside of the U.S., and may otherwise engage in business outside of the U.S., including entering into additional contractual agreements with third parties.
 We are subject to additional risks related to entering these international business markets and relationships, including:

-- · different regulatory requirements for drug approvals in foreign countries; - differing U.S. and foreign drug import and export rules; - reduced protection for intellectual property rights in foreign countries; - unexpected changes in tariffs, trade barriers and regulatory requirements; - · different reimbursement systems, and different competitive drugs; - · economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; - foreign taxes, including withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenues, and other obligations incident to doing business in another country; - workforce uncertainty in countries where labor unrest is more common than in the U.S.; - production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; - · potential liability resulting from development work conducted by these distributors; and - · business interruptions resulting from geopolitical actions, including war and terrorism, or natural disasters.
+- different regulatory requirements for drug approvals in foreign countries; - differing U.S. and foreign drug import and export rules; - reduced protection for intellectual property rights in foreign countries; - unexpected changes in tariffs, trade barriers and regulatory requirements; - different reimbursement systems, and different competitive drugs; - economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad;

+- foreign taxes, including withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenues, and other obligations incident to doing business in another country; - workforce uncertainty in countries where labor unrest is more common than in the U.S.; - production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; - potential liability resulting from development work conducted by these distributors; and - business interruptions resulting from geopolitical actions, including war and terrorism, or natural disasters.